GitEdvard/release-tools/README.md

   * The code has now been merged into master with the applicable tag, e.g. v1.1.0.

 Hotfix flow:
   * The ``develop`` branch is not available (contains features that can't be deployed), and you need to create a hotfix.
   * Run ``github.py create-hotfix <owner> <repo>``
   * Get your hotfixes into this branch as it were the ``develop`` branch, probably through pull requests from feature branches.
   * When ready, run ``github.py accept <owner> <repo>``.
 This will accept the hotfix if one exists.
-  * TODO: The code is automatically merged into develop and the pending release branch.
+  * A pull request is made from the hotfix branch to ``develop`` and the active release branch ``release-#.#.#``.
+It's not automatically merged since there may be merge conflicts or the fix might only make sense in the latest release.
+  This acts a reminder of that the fix might need to go into these branches, but it may make more sense to only merge the hotfix->release pull request and then make a separate pull request from release->develop, since then fewer merge conflicts might need to be solved.

 Release queue:
   * Using these workflows, there can only be one hotfix version and one release version out at the same time.
   * The hotfix will always be next in the queue.
 Hotfixes are always marked by an increased patch number.
   That may not always be in accordance with semantic versioning, but currently that's the only scheme supported.